-Leading Culture Solutions Founding Partner Andréa Hawkins is a creative and compassionate collaborator.
+Leading Culture Solutions CEO and Founding Partner Andréa Hawkins is a creative and compassionate collaborator.
 She recently participated in Starting Your Journey to Racial Equity, Diversity, and Inclusion, a panel discussion hosted by the MetroHartford Alliance and the Racial Equity and Economic Development Committee, where she discussed how collaborating involves what she refers to as, “the four Ls: listen, learn, lean in, live.”

 Andréa spoke with MetroHartford Alliance Content Manager Nan Price about how her entrepreneurial journey led her to forming a collaborative consulting practice focused on strategic planning; culture transformation; organizational assessments; and diversity, equity, and inclusion (DE&I).